curuvi/liveechomic/terms_of_use.md

-# Terms of Use for Live Echo Mic
+# Terms of Use for Athi Live Echo Mic

 **Last Updated:** July 4, 2026